dmrph/DecibelDetect/docs/weeklyreports/weekly_918.md

-9/18 Status Report

-Team report (status update for your prof, including an agenda for the project meeting):
-• Goals from last week:
-• Progress and Issues:
-• Plans and Goals:

-Contributions of individual team members:

-• David:
-  • Goals from last week:
-  • Progress and Issues:
-    - Made git repo and setup requirements and reports folder
-  • Plans and Goals:
-    - Start working on a simple program that accepts audio as an input and work on geolocating it

-• Matt(hew):
-  • Goals from last week:
-  • Progress and Issues:
-  • Plans and Goals:

-• Aaron:
-  • Goals from last week:
-  • Progress and Issues:
-  • Plans and Goals:

-• Rahul:
-  • Goals from last week:
-  • Progress and Issues:
-  • Plans and Goals:

-Frontend: After further research, using React Native enables cross-platform compatibility across IOS and Android as well as allows a web app built with React.js to cater to Desktop usability.
-Backend: A Node.js server using Express.js framework to handle API requests, process data, etc
-Database: Databases such as MongoDB or PostgreSQL for data storage such as user profiles and noise recording metadata.
-Can pair with PostGIS for better geographical data handling Collection/Visualization: Smartphones’ built-in mics for collecting noise data, then geolocated using GPS.
-Integration with Google Maps API to render the noise data on a geographic map
+# 9/18 Status Report

+## Team Report

+### Goals from Last Week:
+- Review project structure and technologies.
+- Set up basic repository and folders for the project.
+- Begin planning for the core functionalities.

+### Progress and Issues:
+- The git repository was created, and the requirements and reports folders were set up.
+- Researched tools for cross-platform development and database handling.
+- No significant issues so far, but the main focus has shifted to geolocation and visualization.

+### Plans and Goals:
+- Start working on audio input functionality and geolocation integration.
+- Set up the backend with Express.js and database handling.
+- Begin work on the frontend interface using React Native.

+---

+## Contributions of Individual Team Members:

+### David:
+  - **Goals from Last Week:**
+    - Set up project repository and organize file structure.

+  - **Progress and Issues:**
+    - Created the git repository and set up the requirements and reports folder.

+  - **Plans and Goals:**
+    - Start working on a simple program that accepts audio input.
+    - Work on geolocating the audio input using GPS data.

+---

+### Matt(hew):
+  - **Goals from Last Week:**
+    - None specified.

+  - **Progress and Issues:**
+    - None specified.

+  - **Plans and Goals:**
+    - Provide updates and participate in future tasks (TBD).

+---

+### Aaron:
+  - **Goals from Last Week:**
+    - None specified.

+  - **Progress and Issues:**
+    - None specified.

+  - **Plans and Goals:**
+    - Provide updates and contribute to the backend (TBD).

+---

+### Rahul:
+  - **Goals from Last Week:**
+    - None specified.

+  - **Progress and Issues:**
+    - None specified.

+  - **Plans and Goals:**
+    - Provide updates and contribute to the frontend (TBD).

+---

+## Technology Overview:

+### Frontend:
+- **Current Status:**
+  After further research, using React Native enables cross-platform compatibility across iOS and Android.
+Additionally, a web app can be built with React.js to ensure desktop usability.

+### Backend:
+- **Current Status:**
+  A Node.js server using the Express.js framework will handle API requests and data processing.

+### Database:
+- **Current Status:**
+  Considering databases such as MongoDB or PostgreSQL for storing user profiles and noise recording metadata.
+For geographical data handling, PostGIS can be paired with PostgreSQL.

+### Collection/Visualization:
+- **Current Status:**
+  Smartphones’ built-in microphones will collect noise data, which will then be geolocated using GPS.
+Integration with Google Maps API will render the noise data on a geographic map.